-- 1 medium spaghetti squash
+- 1 medium spaghetti squash (approx. 2-3lbs)

 - 2.5 TBSP minced garlic

-- 1 tsp olive or avocado oil
+- 1 tsp avocado oil or olive oil

-- 5 oz fresh spinach, chopped
+- 5 oz fresh spinach chopped

-- 1/2 cup cream
+- 1/2 cup heavy cream

 - salt and pepper to taste

-- grated or sliced mozzarella for topping, to taste
+- grated or sliced mozzarella for topping to taste

 - Pre-heat oven to 400 degrees F.